Age of Enlightenment: Austria

 During the 18th century, Austria was under Habsburg rule.
 The reign of Maria Theresa, the first Habsburg monarch to be considered influenced by the Enlightenment in some areas, was marked by a mix of enlightenment and conservatism.
 Her son Joseph II's brief reign was marked by this conflict, with his ideology of Josephinism facing opposition.
 Joseph II carried out numerous reforms in the spirit of the Enlightenment, which affected, for example, the school system, monasteries and the legal system.
 Emperor Leopold II, who was an early opponent of capital punishment, had a brief and contentious rule that was mostly marked by relations with France.
 Similarly, Emperor Francis II's rule was primarily marked by relations with France.

 The ideas of the Enlightenment also appeared in literature and theater works.
 Joseph von Sonnenfels was an important representative.
 In music, Austrian musicians such as Joseph Haydn and Wolfgang Amadeus Mozart were associated with the Enlightenment.

+Greece and the Greek diaspora

+The Modern Greek Enlightenment (Greek: Διαφωτισμός, Diafotismós) was the Greek expression of the Enlightenment, characterized by an intellectual and philosophical movement within the Greek community.
+At this time, many Greeks were dispersed across the Ottoman Empire, with some residing on the Ionian Islands, in Venice, and other parts of Italy.